xglamchickx/Statistical-Physics/README.md

 <hr> -->

 I like Physics very much, once upon a time I wanted to pursue it as a profession but unfortunately things didn't work out the way I wish, but it doesn't mean that I have given this up.
+I read Physics and Biology during my free time.
+I recommend <a href="http://www.fizika.unios.hr/rf/wp-content/uploads/sites/67/2011/02/CPwP.pdf">this</a>, It's a book on Computation physics, It's fun to read, easy to understand...